AyushWarrier/AyushWarrier/README.md

 <h1 align="center">Hey there👋!
 I'm Ayush Warrier</h1>
-<h3 align="center">Turning ideas into designs while studying cybersecurity</h3>
+<h3 align="center">I design interfaces and I'm learning how the web works</h3>

-- 🛠️ Expanding my skills in **Cybersecurity fundamentals and the art of ethical hacking through TryHackMe**
+- 🛠️ Currently focused on UI/UX design while learning the basics of Web Engineering (frontend, backend, and how the web works)

 - 🤝 Open to teaming up for **UI/UX design projects or beginner-friendly cybersecurity initiatives.**